-Julius (Rex) Gurney III (2003) Chair and Professor, History and General Education BA, University of New Mexico, 1979; MDiv, Golden Gate Baptist Theological Seminary, 1987; PhD, Union Presbyterian Seminary, 1999.
+Julius (Rex) Gurney III (2003) Chair and Professor, History and General Education

+BA, University of New Mexico, 1979; MDiv, Golden Gate Baptist Theological Seminary, 1987; PhD, Union Theological Seminary, VA, 1999.

-Rex has a passion for teaching history; he believes that learning about the past can help our understanding of the present.
+Dr. Gurney has a passion for teaching history; he believes that learning about the past can help our understanding of the present.
 Who we are as Christians living in the 21st century has been molded by the understanding of "the ways of God and Man" of those who have journeyed on this earth before us.
 For the Christian, an appreciation of the rich tapestry of history - both secular history and Church history - is an invaluable tool for self-understanding.
 Being able to articulate who one is and why - a process aided by the study of history - is an important part of the journey of self-discovery.

-Prior to joining the faculty of Jessup, Rex pastored for nine years in Oakland and San Jose, CA. He has also spent several years on the mission field in both Colombia and Ecuador, taught high school overseas and in the States, and directed Golden Gate Baptist's Hispanic Seminary Extension in San Francisco.
+Prior to joining the faculty of Jessup, Dr. Gurney pastored for nine years in Oakland and San Jose, CA. He has also spent several years on the mission field in both Colombia and Ecuador, taught high school overseas and in the States, and directed Golden Gate Baptist's Hispanic Seminary Extension in San Francisco.
+He has published book reviews and articles in Journal of Religious and Theological Information, Nicene Creed: Studies in Comparative Christianity, and Socio-Historical Examination of Religion and Ministry.